How to scale your service business with Pipe

 Your customers might never even know Pipe exists—but they will notice things like a superior service or upgraded facility.

-Many service businesses use the recurring revenue they pull forward on Pipe to level up the experiences the business provides.
+Many service businesses use the revenue they pull forward on Pipe to level up the experiences the business provides.
 For example, you can scale faster by hiring employees who can improve or expand your services, such as a customer service rep or an operations consultant.
 Or you could use Pipe to upgrade your tech stack—for example, paying for a more robust CRM system with AI capabilities.
-Some companies even Pipe their recurring revenue to improve the quality of facilities or offices by renovating or adding more equipment and amenities.
+Some companies even Pipe their future revenue to improve the quality of facilities or offices by renovating or adding more equipment and amenities.

-Does Pipe replace loans and equity financing?
+Does Pipe replace banks and equity financing?

 While some companies use Pipe as their only financing tool, it doesn’t have to be the be-all and end-all.
 Every company is different, and Pipe can be layered into your ideal capital stack in whatever way works best for you.